docker-library/docs/php/README-short.txt

-PHP is a server-side scripting language designed for web development but also used as a general-purpose programming language.
+PHP is a server-side scripting language designed for web development, but which can also be used as a general-purpose programming language.